fredp1edu/web-calendar_php/README.md

 *   Online now. to log in:  caltester fpProj2017!

 NEXT TO DO:
-1. Need to limit the amount of events displayed per day, have a ---more--- link that links to a full day view
-2. Add jquery enhancements, add front and back end form validation (basically go back to where I left off in book and finish it)
+1. Add jquery enhancements, add front and back end form validation (basically go back to where I left off in book and finish it)
-3. Allow for batch deletion of entries in month and day views.
+2. Allow for batch deletion of entries in month and day views.
-4. Allow for creation of multiple reminders for one event by creation a separate reminder table.
+3. Allow for creation of multiple reminders for one event by creation a separate reminder table.
 Set up a reminder class to check for reminders and display as an alert upon initial calendar display.
-5. Remove holiday events from event listings on calendar, add a symbol to calendar day to denote holiday, change color of day, add link and title describing holiday.
+4. Remove holiday events from event listings on calendar, add a symbol to calendar day to denote holiday, change color of day, add link and title describing holiday.
-6. Look into online API that lists holidays and make separate table for that to auto-populate calendar at the beginning of each year.
+5. Look into online API that lists holidays and make separate table for that to auto-populate calendar at the beginning of each year.
-7. Allow events to span days.
+6. Allow events to span days.
-8. Turn calendar app into enterprise app that allows multiple users to create proprietary calendar.
+7. Turn calendar app into enterprise app that allows multiple users to create proprietary calendar.
     CSS and HTML adjustments along each way.